Read about the CPSL staff and their experience

 Mandy most recently worked with McAuley Community Services for Women, an organisation dedicated to providing support and advocacy for women at risk of homelessness due to family violence and mental illness.

 Mandy has been involved in a wide range of projects including the implementation of Child Safe Standards and reforms arising from the Royal Commission into Family Violence.
-She is passionate about making a positive contribution to society and improving the lives of those who are most vulnerable.
+She is committed to creating positive change and improving the lives of those who are most vulnerable.

 MA Arts Management, BA